JoaoAndre01/odin-recipes/README.md

 This is a basic recipe website with a variety of dishes from all over the world.

-In order to complete this project I have used HTML as a part of "The Odin Project" course.
+In order to complete this project I have used the basis of HTML and CSS as a part of "The Odin Project" course.